ModusCreateOrg/capsule/README.md

-    -n, --project-name <project-name>  Push cf templates to the s3 bucket, and creates it if it does not exist -c, --config <config-path>         Load the configuration from the specified path -p, --aws-profile <profile>        The AWS profile to use -d, --remove-cf-bucket             Remove the bucket used for storing the nested templates -v, --verbose                      verbose output
+    -n, --project-name <project-name>  Push cf templates to the s3 bucket, and creates it if it does not exist -c, --config <config-path>         Load the configuration from the specified path -p, --aws-profile <profile>        The AWS profile to use -u, --url <repo>                   The source control URL to use -sc, --site_config <site-config>   A JSON object contianing site configuration, overrides values defined in site config file
+    -scf, --site_config_file <site-config-path>  Custom configuration file used in CodeBuild for building the static site -d, --remove-cf-bucket             Remove the bucket used for storing the nested templates -v, --verbose                      verbose output
     -h, --help                         output usage information